 People are responsible for the success or failure of an organization.
 When forming a team, attention should be paid to the competence and personality of employees.
 They should fit into the organizational culture and, together with other people, form a cohesive team.
 An important aspect of the team is the ability to maintain it.
 Salary is not the only element to retain employees in a social enterprise.
-Equally valuable is the provision of development opportunities for the employee.
-It is necessary to increase the competence, skills and motivation of employees.
+Equally valuable is the provision of development opportunities for the employees.
 This also works the other way around.
 If an employee gets in the way of the company's goals or fails to perform the tasks assigned to him, it is necessary to replace him with someone who will meet the goals set before him.
 The following is a brief diagram of team building: